drcut/CPD/README.md

 - Python >= 3.6
 - PyTorch >= 0.4.1
 - CUDA >= 9.0
-- (Optional) Slurm Workload Manager for the distributed system (If your distrbuted system use other Manager, please implement the function *dist_init* in *CPDtorch/utils/dist_util.py*)
+- (Optional) Slurm Workload Manager for the distributed system (If your distrbuted system use other Manager, please implement the function *dist_init* in *CPDtorch/utils/dist_util.py*.
+This function should assign an unique device for each process and return the global rank and world size for this process)
 - Dataset: Cifar10 (for DavidNet and ResNet18) and ImageNet (for ResNet50)